kamicane/save-game-linker/README.md

 Moves actual save games to a specified folder, and symlinks destinations.

-Useful for syncing save games with Dropbox or Google Drive or whatnot.
+Useful for syncing save games with Dropbox, Google Drive, a git repo and whatnot.

 Can also be used for other stuff such as configuration files and the likes.